Ireji Station: Station layout

 The station consists of a single side platform, serving traffic in both directions.
 There is no station building, and the station is unattended.

-Adjacent stations

 History

 Ireji Station was opened on 1 January 1901 as a station on the Ryūgasaki Railroad.
 The line was merged with the Kanshima Sangu Railway in 1944, which in turn became the Kantō Railway in 1965.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 66 passengers daily (boarding passengers only).

 Surrounding area

 Ireji Station is located in a rural area of the city Ryūgasaki, with few structures in the nearby vicinity.